chum46/housing_sales_king_county/README.md

 # Context of Project

 This project is aimed to help homeowners and potential homeowners in King County understand how specific features affect home sale prices in the area.
-The data we will use can be downloaded from here: https://info.kingcounty.gov/assessor/DataDownload/default.aspx.
+The data we will use can be downloaded from [here](https://info.kingcounty.gov/assessor/DataDownload/default.aspx).
 Through our analysis our end goal is to build a statistical model that is representative of the real world data.

 The following questions are addressed: